OjasKetkar/Secure-Lock/README.md

 Blowfish Algorithm for Media Files

 Download all the three files and make sure to edit the path to the files you want to encrypt in the respective code files.

+# Publication
+Please find the paper publication of the project on this link [here](https://ieeexplore.ieee.org/document/10053514)